 - a.
-Common Courses listed on pages 22, 23. - b.
-Minimum of 35 quarter hours in each of three subject matter fields, (or) minimum of 24 quarter hours in each of four subject matter fields. - c.
+Common Courses listed on page 23. - b.
+Minimum of 35 quarter hours in each of three subject matter fields, or minimum of 24 quarter hours in each of four subject matter fields. - c.
 Sufficient electives to complete 180 quarter hours of academic credit. - d.
-Six quarter hours of physical exercise, three hours in the freshman year and three hours in the sophomore year.
+Six quarter hours of physical education activity courses, 3 quarter hours in the freshman year and 3 quarter hours in the sophomore year.

-Bachelor of Arts Degree (With Teaching Certificate) Elementary Education Major • The Elementary Education Major prepares students to teach in the elementary school.
+Bachelor of Arts Degree (With Teaching Certificate) Elementary Education Major $\bullet$ The Elementary Education Major prepares students to teach in the elementary school.
 Students who complete this major carry on a program of study in various subject matter fields as well as in the education courses required for this major.

 - a.
-Common Courses listed on pages 22, 23. - b.
-Major courses listed on page 71, plus adequate preparation in content courses recommended by the student's adviser. - c.
+Common Courses listed on page 23. - b.
+Major courses listed on page 71, plus adequate preparation in content courses recommended by the student's adviser.

+- c.
 Sufficient electives to complete 180 quarter hours of academic credit. - d.
-Six quarter hours of physical exercise, three hours in the freshman year and three hours in the sophomore year.
+Six quarter hours of physical education activity courses, 3 quarter hours in the freshman year and 3 quarter hours in the sophomore year.

-Bachelor of Arts Degree (Liberal Arts) • The curriculum leading to the Bachelor of Arts degree in liberal arts is similar to programs offered in liberal arts colleges.
+Bachelor of Arts Degree (Liberal Arts) • The curriculum leading to the Bachelor of Arts degree in Liberal Arts is similar to programs offered in liberal arts colleges.
 Courses in education are not required for the degree.

-Fields in which the degree may be taken are: Fine Arts, Home Economics, or a combination of the two; Physical Sciences, Biological Sciences, Mathematics, or a combination; History, or a combination of Geography, Sociology, Economics; Humanities, English, Speech and Drama, Foreign Languages, or a combination; and Business Education.
+Fields in which the degree may be taken are: Fine Arts, Home Economics, or a combination of the two; Physical Sciences, Biological Sciences, Mathematics, or a combination; History, or a combination of Geography, Sociology, Economics; Humanities, English, Speech, Drama, Foreign Languages, or a combination; and Business Education.